WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 | 20th| +6 |20|| Signature Spell                                        |5||4||3||3||3||3||2||2||1||1|
 </div>

-### Creating a Mage
-Creating a mage character demands a backstory dominated by at least one extraordinary event.
-How did your character first come into contact with magic?
-How did you discover you had an aptitude for it?
-Do you have a natural talent, or did you simply study hard and practice incessantly?
-Did you encounter a magical creature or an ancient tome that taught you the basics of magic?

-What drew you forth from your life of study?
-Did your first taste of magical knowledge leave you hungry for more?
-Have you received word of a secret repository of knowledge not yet plundered by any other mages?

 #### Optional Rule: Multiclassing
 If your group uses the optional rule on multiclassing in the *Player's Handbook*, here's what you need to know if you choose mage as one of your classes.